What is the perfect stroke anyway?

 #4 With good strokes, you should be able to play without serious injuries.
 Many table tennis injuries are due to poor technique.
 For example, if you are using only arm on your forehand, then your will likely have shoulder injuries over time.
 When an injury arises, ask yourself if it is possibly due to bad technique.
 Relaxed strokes rarely lead to extreme injuries; whereas stiff muscles develop muscle soreness and injury.

-If you have changes that need to be made, then buy a camcorder and watch your practice sessions and matches.
+If you have changes that need to be made, then pull out your phone, record your sessions, and watch your practice sessions and matches.
 Compare your strokes to the professional players’ strokes and make the needed changes.

 If you have only been playing for a few years, you will likely be able to make changes in your strokes.
 If you have been playing for more than 5 years, it will be more difficult to change.
 However, keep in mind, that there are also other ways that you can improve besides merely changing your strokes.
 You should also be improving your strategy, game tactics, footwork, nutrition, consistency, serve, and serve return.
 You are only as strong as your weakest link.
 So, if you want to move up a level, try to improve all aspects of your game – not just 1 of your strokes.